Roxaski/Ryu-Dragon/README.md

 ## Icon

-Wanted to give a massive thankyou to [andsproject](https://pixabay.com/vectors/dragon-katana-woman-fantasy-sword-7063556/) for their incredible artwork.
+Massive thankyou to [andsproject](https://pixabay.com/vectors/dragon-katana-woman-fantasy-sword-7063556/) for their incredible artwork.

 ## Feedback